karmenmarkov/An-Interpretable-Feature-Based-Machine-Learning-Approach-for-Automatic-Sleep-Staging-Using-PPG/feature_extraction_and_significance/README.md

 DMA Analysis: Implements Detrended Moving Average analysis to provide another perspective on the fractal nature of the time series by examining average fluctuations at various scales.

 Inputs:
-data: The PPG signal data matrix, with each column representing an epoch.
-The first row contains labels.
+‘data’ - Matrix of PPG signal data, with each column representing an epoch (first row contains labels).
-fs: The sampling rate of the PPG signal.
+‘fs’ - Sampling rate of the PPG signal.
-detected_peaks: A cell array where each cell contains the indices of detected peaks for each epoch.
+‘detected_peaks’ - Cell array containing detected peaks for each epoch, used to compute peak-to-peak intervals.

 Outputs:
-featuresTable: A table containing the calculated features for each epoch, which includes measures such as the Higuchi Fractal Dimension, various DFA indices, and more.
+‘featuresTable’ - A table containing the calculated features for each epoch, which includes measures such as the Higuchi Fractal Dimension, various DFA indices, and more.
 This table facilitates further statistical analysis or machine learning applications.

 Dependencies: